Preparation

 Hair removal

-If you plan to shave, do so carefully without nicking the skin.
+If you choose to shave, do so carefully without causing irritation or cuts.

-If unsure, arrive unshaved—I will prep the area safely.
+If unsure, please arrive unshaved—I will prepare the area safely.

 Avoid heavy lotions, oils, or body butter on the tattoo area.